-Risk professionals and retail leaders for months have been fixated on the new strong customer authentication (SCA) requirements that arrived with PSD2 — and rightfully so.
+Risk professionals and retail leaders for months have been fixated on the new strong PSD2 authentication requirements and (SCA payments) — and rightfully so.

 The new payments regulation, set for September enforcement in the UK, is a once-in-a-generation change with the potential to massively disrupt an enterprise or to push an enterprise ahead of its competitors when it comes to customer experience.

-But while SCA itself will be a vital pillar of protection for merchants and consumers alike, there is more to fraud and more to fraud protection then deploying a high-quality SCA solution.
-It is not, as some have mistakenly assumed, the only fraud solution a merchant will ever need.
+But while SCA itself will be a vital pillar of protection for merchants and consumers alike, there is more to fraud and more to payment fraud protection then deploying a high-quality SCA solution.
+It is not, as some have mistakenly assumed, the only Ecommerce Fraud Solution a merchant will ever need.
 First, many transactions are not subject to SCA.
 And second, maintaining a low fraud rate is vital for providing a top-notch customer experience in the time of SCA.

 - European regulators approved SCA as a way to better protect online retailers and consumers.
 But a significant number of transactions are not subject to SCA and therefore invite fraud.

 - Having a top-flight fraud protection solution is a key to being able to provide customers with a top-notch buying experience in the SCA era.

 - Fraudsters are entrepreneurial.
 They will find new ways to take advantage of merchants when old standbys are shut down by regulations like SCA.
 They will turn to friendly fraud, or policy abuse and return abuse, for instance.